 - Location: Detailed instructions will be sent to you via email.

-- Dress code: Dress smartly.
-We don’t expect you to dress in a full suit and tie but think dress pants and a collared shirt.
+- Dress code: We are in technology.
+We don’t expect you to dress in a full suit and tie but you should be dressed smartly.

 - What to expect: Interviews will be a mixture of questions and discussions regarding your previous experience and challenges you’ve encountered.
 Be ready with detailed examples — concise, structured answers are ideal.